Litebox-Avenue/Dredge/README.md

   <h3 align="center">PainlessUI</h3>

   <p align="center">
-    Dredge the pathway with Custom UI and Animations!
+    The pathway with Custom UI and Animations!
     <br />
     <a href="https://github.com/Litebox-Avenue/PainlessUI"><strong>Explore the docs »</strong></a>
     <br />